 The proper understanding of the key risk is of paramount importance and relates to the value of real estate assets.

-This module will help you to navigate through the challenges associated with the valuation of real estates that constitute one of the most active and profitable investment opportunities.
+This module will help participants navigate through the challenges associated with the valuation of real estates that constitute one of the most active and profitable investment opportunities.

 In order to get an overall view of real estate assets valuation, this course is split into 2 parts: an overview on valuation techniques and valuation review process (oversight).